Free Trial

 What is Experience Investment's current short interest?

-Short interest is the volume of Experience Investment shares that have been sold short but have not yet been closed out or covered.
-As of April 15th, traders have sold 1,720,000 shares of EXPC short.
+Short interest is the volume of Experience Investment shares that have been sold short but have not yet been covered or closed out.
+As of April 15th, investors have sold 1,720,000 shares of EXPC short.
 6.25% of Experience Investment's shares are currently sold short.
 Learn More on Experience Investment's current short interest.

 What is a good short interest ratio for Experience Investment?